deepaksood619/deepaksood619.github.io/docs/technologies/apache/celery/workers.md

 The number of available cores limits the number of concurrent processes.
 It only makes sense to run as many CPU bound tasks in parallel as there are CPUs available.
 Which is why Celery defaults to the number of CPUs available on the machine, if the --concurrency argument is not set.
 Start a worker using the prefork pool, using as many processes as there are CPUs available:

-celery worker --app=worker.app
+`celery worker --app=worker.app`

 ## Solo

 The solo pool is a bit of a special execution pool.
 Strictly speaking, the solo pool is neither threaded nor process-based.
 And more strictly speaking, the solo pool is not even a pool as it is always solo.
 And even more strictly speaking, the solo pool contradicts the principle that the worker itself does not process any tasks.

 The solo pool runs inside the worker process.
-It runsinlinewhich means there is no bookkeeping overhead.
+It runs inline which means there is no bookkeeping overhead.
 Which makes the solo worker fast.
 But it also blocks the worker while it executes tasks.
 Which has some implications when remote-controlling workers.

-celery worker --app=worker.app --pool=solo
+`celery worker --app=worker.app --pool=solo`

 The solo pool is an interesting option when running CPU intensive tasks in a microservices environment.
 In a Docker Swarm or Kubernetes context, managing the worker pool size can be easier than managing multiple execution pools.
 Instead of managing the execution pool size per worker(s) you manage the total number of workers.